SmarDex-Ecosystem/usdn-contracts/README.md

 cargo build --release
 ```

-To run tests, use the `forge test -vvv`.
+To run tests, use `forge test -vvv` or `npm run test`.

+### Snapshots

+The CI checks that there was no unintended regression in gas usage.
+To do so, it relies on the `.gas-snapshot` file
+which records gas usage for all tests.
+When tests have changed, a new snapshot should be generated with the
+`npm run snapshot` command and commited to the repo.

 ### Deployment scripts

-Each deployment script should be added as a command calling `forge script` in the `Makefile`, passing the appropriate
+Each deployment script should be added as a command calling `forge script` in the `package.json`, passing the
-arguments, and then called with `make <command>`.
+appropriate arguments, and then called with `npm run <command>`.

 Common arguments to `forge script` are described in
 [the documentation](https://book.getfoundry.sh/reference/forge/forge-script#forge-script).